kareman/SwiftShell/README.md

 }
 ```

-When launched from the top level you don't need to catch any errors, but you still have to use `try`.
+When at the top code level you don't need to catch any errors, but you still have to use `try`.

 ## Setup